martes, 28 de mayo de 2013

 4.- Pasa estas oraciones de activa a pasiva.
 Recuerda que el sujeto y el CD de la oración activa intercambian sus roles en la pasiva.
 Los Complementos circunstanciales se quedan donde estaban (normalmente al final de la oración)

-a) Peter eats fish and chips.
+Peter eats fish

 b) The priest reads the Bible.